michaelfranzl/woocommerce-shipping-external-fetch/README.md

 At this point you can add a product to the cart, set up a simple webserver listening at port 4040 on the same machine, and receive/send JSON as shown in the section "Examples" further below.

-This plugin is for DEVELOPERS only and will likely remain in an ALPHA state.
+This plugin is for DEVELOPERS only.

 ## License